The Kona Tradition by C. B. Smith-

 When a farmer wants a roast, he takes his green coffee to the roaster and gets it roasted and …..twenty-five pounds of green results in about 20 pounds of dark roasted whole beans.

 Work continues on the coffee farm during the non-harvest season as well.
 From March through September, the Kona coffee farmer carefully cultivates his crop.
 Pruning off the older, less productive branches in the spring, allows the new shoots to begin their growth cycle.
-The farmer must also fertilize his many hundreds of coffee trees.
+The farmer must also fertilize his many hundreds of coffee trees and in 2023 famers must spray to stop Coffee Leaf Rust (CLR) and Coffee Berry Borer (CBB).
+Only sprays sanctioned by the USDA are allowed.

 Three other very important jobs happen during this period.
 The farmer must visually anticipate and carefully select the most promising shoots from each coffee tree for the next few year’s production.
 This is quite a science and can make the difference in crop production.
 The new growth of early summer needs to be pared down to produce future efficient yields.
 Rats need to be actively discouraged from eating the sweet mature beans.
 Weed control in the lush and fertile summer fields needs to be constantly managed.
 Simply said, a well-cultivated coffee tree has a far greater yield than a wild one.